The Disposition Effect in Boom and Bust Markets

 Date Written: October 12, 2018

-Studies investigating the disposition effect are based on data sets which mostly cover boom periods.
-However, the drivers of the disposition effect (preferences and beliefs of investors) are rather countercyclical.
+Prior findings on the disposition effect are derived from data sets which mostly cover boom periods.
+However, since the drivers of the disposition effect (preferences and beliefs of investors) tend to behave countercyclically, it is crucial to study entire market cycles.
 We use individual investor trading data from Germany covering several boom and bust periods (2001-2015).
-We show that the disposition effect is countercyclical, being higher in bust markets than in boom markets.
-Our findings are driven by individuals being 26% more likely to realize gains during busts than during booms.
-These changes in investors’ selling behavior can be linked to changes in their risk aversion and to their beliefs across financial market cycles.
+We show that the disposition effect is countercyclical, being higher during busts than booms.
+Investors are 26% more likely to realize gains in market downturns.
+Changes in investors’ selling behavior can be linked to changes in risk aversion and beliefs across financial market cycles.

 Keywords: Disposition Effect, Financial Market Cycles, Household Finance, Retail Investor